 Checking whether or not a credit card you compare offers rewards for paying insurance premiums can be straightforward.
 The steps to take include:

 First, narrow your choices down to those credit cards that allow you to earn rewards on insurance premium payments.
 Once that’s done, you should consider:

 While paying your insurance premiums by credit card can be convenient, there are some stumbling blocks to try and avoid.
 These include:

 If you’re already making insurance premium repayments, it can be highly beneficial to earn rewards on those expenses.
-It’s best to be organised, find the right card and be certain that your finances are in order before you pay your premiums by credit card.
-If you want a credit card that earns rewards on insurance premiums then start comparing your options here.
+It’s best to be organised, find the right card for you and be certain that your finances are in order before you pay any larger bills or expenses by credit card.

 Picture: Getty Images

 We compare Coinbase and Coinbase Pro side-by-side so you can see the differences in fees, features, supported cryptocurrencies and more.